ksantosfrost/cse15l-lab-reports/lab2.md

 The method called are handleRequest(URI URL).
 An object of the class Hnadler is made in the same main method causing the method handleRequest to be run.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**
 URI url is an object that contains the path /add-message and the query s=Hello. runningString is initially an empty  string.
+The messageCount is 0 initially.

 **How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.**
+If no values got changed, explain why.** messageCount becomes 1. runningString becomes "1.
+Hello"

 ![lab](lab2ss/hello2.PNG)
 **Which methods in your code are called?**
 The methods that are called is handleRequest.
 An object of the class Handler is made in the main method causing the method handleRequest to be run.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**
-The arguments relevant to the main method is the port number.
-For handleRequest, the argument needed is from the Server class which is of type URI.
+URI url contains /add-messsage?s=How are you. runningString has "1.
+Hello". messageCount is 1.

 **How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.**
+If no values got changed, explain why.** messageCount becomes 2. runningString becomes "1.
+Hello  2.
+How are you"
-The only relevant field is the runningString variable.
-This field changes depending on what the user wants to type into the server.

 ![login](lab2ss/login.PNG)
 ![keygen](lab2ss/keygen.PNG)